fernandezfran/macchiato/README.md

 ## Usage

-The Jupyter Notebook pipelin in the
+The Jupyter Notebook pipeline in the
 [paper folder](https://github.com/fernandezfran/macchiato/tree/main/paper)
 is presented to reproduce the results of the published article.